GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-It is not the task of the University to offer what society asks for, but to give what society needs.
+Artificial intelligence is the science of making machines do things that would require intelligence if done by men.

-~ Edsger W. Dijkstra
+~ Marvin Minsky
 <pre>

 </pre>